nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/gatt_pool.rst

 After each registration, a part of the memory is reserved for each attribute.
 You can also unregister attributes that are no longer needed by using the module's API.
 In this case, the previously reserved memory is released.
-This can be useful when you want to restructure your service by using the Service Changed feature that is supported by the Zephyr Bluetooth stack (see, for example, the :ref:`hids_readme`).
+This can be useful when you want to restructure your service by using the Service Changed feature that is supported by the Zephyr Bluetooth® stack (see, for example, the :ref:`hids_readme`).

 Additionally, you can adjust the memory footprint of this module to your needs by changing the configuration options for the size of the module's memory pool.
 If you are unsure about the proper values, print the module's statistics to see how the pool utilization level is affected by the chosen configuration.